Dan Hanger – Local News Anchor Shares his Duluth Story

 Personal Life

-Hanger currently lives in Superior with his beloved dog, Brewster, a 12-year-old terrier/boxer mix he adopted from the Hibbing Humane Society.
+Hanger lives in Superior with his beloved dog, Brewster, a 13-year-old terrier/boxer mix he adopted from the Hibbing Humane Society.
 The two first became acquainted while Hanger was on assignment.

 “I’m shocked at how many places here have authentic pizza,” he said.
 “I love Sammy’s, Vitta Pizza, Pizza Luce, and Thirsty Pagan.
-Every time my Chicago friends come up, I take them out for pizza.”
+Whenever my Chicago friends come up, I take them out for pizza.”

 Hanger’s future goals include paying off debt, purchasing a home of his own (with a yard), and traveling.
 He also wants to spend more time with his niece, Maci, and nephew, Cole.